 - Investors seeking monthly income payouts

-- People needing short-term access to capital (due to 6-month lock-in)
+- People who need short-term access to capital (within 6 months)

 - Individuals unable to meet the KES 100,000 minimum

-This clarity helps investors align expectations with outcomes and ensures the right fit.
+This clarity helps investors align expectations with outcomes as they plan their 2026 investment strategy.

-How the Arvocap Almasi Fixed Income Accumulation Fund Compares to Others
+How the Arvocap Almasi Fund Compares to Other Fixed-Income Funds in 2026

 Here is a strategic, investor-friendly comparison: